 Dr Peter Venn is the Clinical Director of the Sleep Disorder Centre at the Queen Victoria Hospital NHS Foundation Trust, East Grinstead, West Sussex UK.
 He has enormous medical experience in both the treatment of sleep disorders and anaesthesia.
 More details are available in his biography.

-He founded the Sleep Disorder Centre in 1992, now one of the largest centres of sleep medicine in the UK, with six consultants, nine sleep technicians, three psychotherapists, together with 14 further clerical and support staff.
+He founded the Sleep Disorder Centre in 1992, now one of the largest centres of sleep medicine in the UK, with six consultants, 12 sleep physiologists and technicians, three psychotherapists, together with 14 further clerical and support staff.

 The centre serves patients from the South East of England and takes referrals from general practitioners and hospital specialists in Kent Surrey and Sussex, but much further afield for insomnia.